12 genera

 Flowers: July-August

-Growth Duration: perennial
+Growth Duration: Perennial

-Distribution: Occurring on both sides of the Cascades crest in Washington; Alaska south to California, east to the Rocky Mountains and across the northern U.S. and Canada to the Atlantic Coast.
+Distribution: Occurring on both sides of the Cascades crest in Washington; Alaska to California, east to the Rocky Mountains and across the northern U.S. and Canada to the Atlantic Coast.

 Habitat: Seasonally moist to swampy areas, sometimes in disturbed areas.